Skip to content

 Step 5: Automated Deployment

-5.1 Create a GitLab Project
+5.1 Create Gitlab Project

-Log in to GitLab and create the bookinfo-views project.
+Log in to Gitlab and create the bookinfo-views project.

 image

-5.2 Connect GitLab with DataKit
+5.2 Connect Gitlab with DataKit

 image